giulong/spectrum/README.md

 If needed, you should change this value, since this is used in several places, for example in all the browsers' capabilities.
 So, this is a useful way to avoid redundancy and to be able to change all the values with one key.

-When downloading a file from your application, you can leverage Spectrum to check if it's what you expected.
+When downloading a file from the AUT, you can leverage Spectrum to check if it's what you expected.
 Technically speaking, checking the file's content is beyond the goal of a Selenium test, which aims to check web applications, so its boundary is the browser.

-Given a file downloaded from the web app (so, in the `vars.downloadsFolder`), Spectrum helps checking it by comparing its SHA 256 checksum with the checksum of a file in the folder specified in the `runtime.filesFolder` node of the `configuration*.yaml`.
+Given a file downloaded from the AUT (so, in the `vars.downloadsFolder`), Spectrum helps checking it by comparing its SHA 256 checksum with the checksum of a file in the folder specified in the `runtime.filesFolder` node of the `configuration*.yaml`.

 Let's explain this with an example.
 Let's say that:

 * you want to check a file downloaded with the name `downloadedFile.txt`
 * you rely on the default `filesFolder`, which is `src/test/resources/files`: